Muskrat Stock

 3Cooking Instructions

-2. Pot Assembly: Transfer roasted bones to large stockpot.
-Add vegetables, herbs, and peppercorns.
+2. Pot Assembly: Transfer bones and aromatics to a large stockpot.

-3. Water Addition: Cover with cold water by 2 inches.
-Bring to gentle simmer - do not boil vigorously.
+3. Water Addition: Cover with cold water by two inches.

-6. Straining: Strain through fine-mesh strainer lined with cheesecloth.
-Discard solids.
+6. Straining: Strain through a fine-mesh sieve lined with cheesecloth.

-8. Storage: Refrigerate up to 5 days or freeze up to 6 months.
+8. Storage: Refrigerate for up to five days or freeze for longer storage.

 4Chef's Notes & Pairings